40843245/PHP/basics/array/array.md

 1. The shorthand of new Array is [].
 2. To change the value of key and insert a new key after declaration, just assign it.
 3. To remove the key after declaration, use the unset function.
+4. Although the key can NOT be an array or an object, it is NOT stricted for values (i.e. value cmay be array or objetc etc.)
+5. The key at declaration also can be expression.
+See Noticifaction section below.
-4. The array starts at index 0.
+6. The array starts at index 0.
-5. If the key is NOT specified at declaration, the key will be assumed to 1 plus the max number of previous keys.
+7. If the key is NOT specified at declaration, the key will be assumed to 1 plus the max number of previous keys.
-6. If key at the index 0 is NOT specified, the key will be assumed to 0.
+8. If key at the index 0 is NOT specified, the key will be assumed to 0.
-7. Notice about implicit cast for keys.
+9. Notice about implicit cast for keys.
 Mentioned on above section.
-8. PHP arrays can contain int and string keys at the same time as PHP does not distinguish between indexed and associative arrays.
+10. PHP arrays can contain int and string keys at the same time as PHP does not distinguish between indexed and associative arrays.
-9. If multiple elements in the array declaration use the same key, only the last one will be used as all others are overwritten.
+11. If multiple elements in the array declaration use the same key, only the last one will be used as all others are overwritten.
-10. The comma after the last array element is optional and can be omitted.
+12. The comma after the last array element is optional and can be omitted.
-11. The spread operator (...) is not supported in assignments.
+13. The spread operator (...) is not supported in assignments.
 ![image](https://github.com/40843245/PHP/assets/75050655/eb370460-d149-4fa6-82c7-40ee69204d85)

 12. If no key is specified, the maximum of the existing int indices is taken, and the new key will be that maximum value plus 1 (but at least 0).
 If no int indices exist yet, the key will be 0 (zero).